codecap/cloud-workshops/src/k8s-fundamentals.md

 * Service uses selector(labels) to find pods
 * Service excludes from pool unhealthy pods
 * Service has a static ip
-* Service hadles tcp and udp, any port
+* Service handles tcp and udp, any port
 * Service can have no ip, Cluster IP, External IP
 * ``` kubectl -n kube-system get service```